Respiratory failure: Treatment

 Treatment of the underlying cause is required, if possible.
+If intubation is not indicated, the first line treatment for acute hypoxic respiratory therapy is high-flow nasal oxygen.
 The treatment of acute respiratory failure may involve medication such as bronchodilators (for airways disease), antibiotics (for infections), glucocorticoids (for numerous causes), diuretics (for pulmonary oedema), amongst others.
 Respiratory failure resulting from an overdose of opioids may be treated with the antidote naloxone.
 In contrast, most benzodiazepine overdose does not benefit from its antidote, flumazenil.
 Respiratory therapy/respiratory physiotherapy may be beneficial in some cases of respiratory failure.